JBroks/GB-Accidents-Dashboard/README.md

 - CSS - The project used **CSS** stylesheets to specify style of the web document elements;

-- JavaScript - The project used **Javascript** to implement interactive elemets to the web document.
+- JavaScript - The project used **Javascript** to implement interactive elements to the web document.

 ### Libraries
 - [Crossfilter](https://cdnjs.cloudflare.com/ajax/libs/crossfilter/1.3.12/crossfilter.min.js) - The project used the **Crossfilter.js** library to explore the accidents dataset and create dimensions and groups for charts prepared using **DC.js**;